Christine Truman: Career

 In July 1962, it was revealed that Truman is partially blind in her left eye.
 After a poor year in 1962, she came back in 1963 to reach the semifinals of the French and quarterfinals of the U.S. Open, losing in three sets to Margaret Smith.
 She also won Monte Carlo in 1964 beating top ten players Helga Schultze, Vera Suková, and Jan Lehane and the South African championships in 1965, beating Françoise Dürr and Annette Van Zyl.
 She also won the doubles with Margaret Hunt Price.

 Truman had another comparatively successful Wimbledon run in 1965, when unseeded, she defeated sixth-seeded Carole Caldwell Graebner, Judy Tegart, Julie Heldman, and fourth-seeded Nancy Richey.
 Her run to the semifinals held some irony as it was the first time in Wimbledon history that no British player had been seeded in the women's championship.
 She was defeated by no. 2 seed (and eventual champion) Margaret Smith in the semifinals.
 She had been affected by injury and illness in 1961, 1964, and 1965.
 In 1965, during practice for the Wightman Cup, Truman severely hurt her Achilles tendon for the second time, and this injury led to an 18-month gap in her career.
 After this injury, she was not ranked in the world's top 10 again.

 In April 1968, she and her sister Nell Truman became the first winners of an open tennis event by winning the women's doubles title at the British Hard Court Championships in Bournemouth.

-Her tennis was an all-attack game, reaching the net at the earliest possibility.
-She had a tremendously strong, flat forehand, balanced with a sliced backhand, excellent volleys and smash, and hard serve.
+Her tennis was primarily offencive, reaching the net at the earliest possibility.
+She had a flat forehand of superb power, balanced with a sliced backhand, outstanding volleys and smash and hard serve.

 During her career, Truman had wins over most of the other leading players of her day, including Althea Gibson (Wightman Cup 1958); Maria Bueno (Pacific Coast 1958 and Caribbean 1959); Darlene Hard several times, notably in the Wightman Cup in 1959; British rivals Angela Mortimer, Ann Haydon, Shirley Bloomer Brasher, all on several occasions; Zsuszi Körmöczy, Margaret Smith, Billie Jean Moffitt, Sandra Reynolds, Karen Hantze, and Lesley Turner.
 According to Lance Tingay, Truman was ranked in the world top 10 from 1957 to 1961 as well as 1965, and she reached a career high ranking of world no. 2 in 1959.

 In December 1967, she married former Wasps player Gerry Janes and they have four children, including former pro tennis player Amanda Keen and six grand children.
 The couple remain married, but Gerry Janes has been living in managed care since being diagnosed with dementia.
 She retired from tennis in 1975 and became a commentator for BBC Radio in the same year.
 In the 2001 Birthday Honours, she was appointed a Member of the Order of the British Empire (MBE) for services to lawn tennis.
 Since 2011 she has published several children's books.